Madurai Airport: History

 Madurai airfield was first used by the Royal Air Force in World War II in 1942.
-The first passenger flight was a Fokker Friendship aircraft on the Madras – Madurai – Trivandrum – Madurai – Madras route in 1956.
+The first passenger flight was a Fokker Friendship aircraft on the Madras – Madurai – Thiruvananthapuram – Madurai – Madras route in 1956.

 It was identified as one of 35 non-metro airports for modernisation, and thus the new integrated terminal building was inaugurated on 12 September 2010.

 The airport was notified as customs airport.
 The notification, issued on 31 December 2011, came into effect from 1 January 2012.
 Two chartered flights from Malaysia landed at the airport on 25 August 2012, making them the first international aircraft to land in the city.
 The first commercial international flight began on 20 September 2012 by SpiceJet commencing its maiden service to Colombo.

 To boost exports from Madurai and its surrounding districts, the Department of Revenue under the Union Ministry of Finance issued a notification dated 28 May 2013 permitting the airport to handle cargo.
 The cargo terminal became operational from 15 December 2017.
+From 17 October 2018, E-visa on arrival facility has been introduced in Madurai airport which sets a base for a proper international airport infrastructure at Madurai which boosted tourism at Madurai.
+Since Madurai airport is not in a part of the BASA Agreement, it is difficult to operate international air carriers from Madurai to various countries.
+The airport also started to function fully from 1st October 2024.

 Terminals

 The airport has two adjacent terminals, the old terminal and the new integrated terminal.
 Currently, the integrated terminal is used for both international and domestic purposes.
-The old terminal had been converted to a Cargo Terminal from 28 November 2017.
+The old terminal was converted to a cargo terminal from 28 November 2017.
 Due to exponential growth of the airport in the recent years, building separate domestic and international terminals are in the plans.

-Passenger Terminal
+Passenger terminal

-As a part of modernising 35 non-metro airports, AAI constructed a new, state-of-the-art, integrated passenger terminal adjacent to the old terminal.
+As part of modernising 35 non-metro airports, AAI constructed a new, state-of-the-art, integrated passenger terminal adjacent to the old terminal.
 The ₹1.29 billion new terminal building was inaugurated on 12 September 2010.
 A total of 610 acres of land is under acquisition for the expansion of the runway to 12500 ft to accommodate large jet aircraft.
 This terminal with an area of 17560 m2 can handle a passenger capacity of 250 each on arrival and departure.
 The airport parking area has the capacity to park 375 cars and 10 buses.
-Some of the features of the new terminal include:
+Features of the new terminal include: